Sonu24143/distributed_app/README.md

 (Data courtesy of https://openweathermap.org/)

-it tries to identify and provide deviation of actual vs predicted statistics near real time, helping understand how to leverage distributed computing to solve latency, availability and scale issues.
+Application tries to identify and provide deviation of actual vs predicted statistics near real time, providing a scenario to understand and leverage distributed computing to solve latency, availability and scale issues.

 **Author**: [Sonu24143](https://github.com/Sonu24143)